 - Stage 1 Upon initial recognition of financial instruments, the Bank records an allowance based on credit losses expected over the next 12 months.
-Stage 1 also includes financial assets which have been reclassified from Stage 2. - Stage 2 When a financial instrument experiences a significant increase in credit risk subsequent to origination, the Bank recognizes an allowance for expected credit losses for the entire lifetime of the credit exposure.
+Stage 1 also includes financial assets which have been reclassified from Stage 2. - Stage 2 When a financial instrument experiences a significant increase in credit risk subsequent to origination, the Bank recognises an allowance for expected credit losses for the entire lifetime of the credit exposure.
 Stage 2 includes financial instruments which have seen an improvement in credit risk and have been reclassified from Stage 3. - Stage 3 Financial instruments that are considered to be impaired are included in this stage.
 Similar to Stage 2, the allowance for credit losses captures the lifetime expected credit losses.

-The key inputs into the measurement of ECL are:
+(i) Overview of expected credit losses (continued) The key inputs into the measurement of ECL are: